This manual (updated 29 January 2012) is for GNUnited Nations (version

 This is a Bash script whose purpose is to “validate” both the original and translated articles to make sure that they conform to the respective W3C standard.
 Sometimes webmasters make mistakes, and translators too, so this tool is useful to catch errors of that kind.

-GNUN enforces XHTML validation at build time if invoked with
+GNUN enforces HTML validation at build time by default.

 This is a helper script that runs a command, and mails the output of that command in case it exits with a non-zero exit status. mailfail depends on GNU Mailutils, or a compatible implementation, such as BSD's mailx.